TimoKats/Redex/README.md

 ```

 ### Usage and examples
-Redex has three main actions: has (returns boolean), find (returns strings/locations/tuples) and count (returns int).
+Redex has three main actions: has (returns boolean), find (returns list) and count (returns int).
 For example, a Redex query that finds all words that start with an uppercase character and contain an hyphen can be formulated as follows.

 ```python
 rd.find('startswith:*upper and contains:-', string)